N Lite Acne Treatments: A Closer Look

 - I had N-Lite Laser treatments where I had brown spots from healed-over pimples.
 Now I have new nasty sores.

 - After paying £500 (US $800) to book three N-Lite Laser treatments, I can’t see that my jaw line acne has improved one bit.

 - N-Lite Laser seems to stop acne dead in its tracks, as long as I get another treatment every two weeks.

 The simple fact is that the N-Lite Laser really was not designed to kill acne bacteria.
-It works by increasing inflammation, not decreasing it.
-It will not reduce redness of either scars or pimples.
-It will not shrink protruding scar tissue, but it may help rebuild collagen underneath the “moon shaped” type of sunken acne scar over the course of several treatments.
-Partial results may be visible in nine months to a year.
+It will not reduce pimples.
+It will not shrink protruding scar tissue, but it may help rebuild collagen underneath the “moon shaped” type of sunken acne scar in some people2.

 N-Lite for Rosacea

 The one type of acne that usually responds well to N-Lite Laser therapy3 is rosacea.
 This type of acne is not caused by acne bacterial infection in pores, but results in redness that can look like acne4.

 Most people who have their rosacea treated with N-Lite have slight swelling for a day or two.
 N-Lite, however, should never be the sole treatment for rosacea.
 Here are some ideas for treating rosacea that are easy to overlook:

 - The presence of the bacterium Helicobacter pylori has been associated with rosacea5.
 Treatments aimed at eliminating these bacteria or the inflammation they cause could therefore be helpful.